 Azure Marketplace Service Providers Guide

 This guide provides an overview of Azure Marketplace and the basic processes that Azure partners must follow from joining Azure Marketplace to publishing products, as well as issues to note.
+For Chinese-language videos on partner induction and publishing products, please see the Azure Marketplace ISV Induction Video and Azure Marketplace Publishing Products Video.
+Detailed explanations are provided below.

 - This guide is applicable to Azure partners that want to use Microsoft Azure (operated by 21Vianet) to provide products including virtual machine (VM) images, Azure Resource Manager (ARM) templates and custom services on Azure Marketplace, and that serve users in mainland China.